bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 IsVOrderEnabled | The v-order setting of the warehouse at the start of the run.
 ServerGuid | The server GUID of the warehouse.
 RunStartDateTimeUTC | The start time of the run (UTC).
-RunStartTimeEpoch | The start time of the run (EPOCH).
+RunStartTimeEpochMS | The start time of the run (EPOCH).
 RunId | A GUID for the run.
 DWConnectionString | The warehouse connection string to the sql endpoint.
 QueriesExecutedCnt | The number of query executed for the run.